(Disclosure: Some of the links below may be affiliate links)

 - The investor buys shares of a stock at X USD

 - In the future, the investor sells the shares of a stock at Y USD.
-And if Y is greater than X, the investor made a profit on its operation.
+And if Y is greater than X, the investor profited from its operation.

 - The investor sells shares of a stock at X USD